AShekharCodes/react-native-toastified/README.md

 # react-native-toastified

-A lightweight, Android-styled, toast component for React Native with simple-to-use methods and cross-platform support.
+A lightweight and Android-styled toast component for React Native with simple-to-use method and cross-platform support.

 ---

 ## Features

 - **Cross-platform** support for both iOS and Android.
-- **Easy-to-use** API for showing and hiding toast messages.
+- **Easy-to-use** API for showing toast messages.
-- Customizable **animations** for smooth, non-intrusive notifications.
+- **animations** for smooth, non-intrusive notifications.
 - No dependencies other than `react` and `react-native`.

 ---